Westport, Connecticut: Notable people

 Among the many actors, singers and other entertainers who have lived in town is Paul Newman who resided in Westport from 1960 until his death in 2008.
 His wife, Joanne Woodward, still resides in town.
 Fala (1940–1952), President Franklin D. Roosevelt's dog, was an early Christmas gift from Mrs. Augustus G. Kellogg, a town resident.
 Actress Grace Carney moved to Westport in 1979, when she became president of United Tool and Die, a company started by her father.
 She died in the city in 2009.
 Actress Gene Tierney grew up in Greens Farms.
 Adult film star Marilyn Chambers grew up in Westport under her given name Marilyn Briggs.
 Martha Stewart also lived in Westport at her historic estate of Turkey Hill.
 Jean Donovan, a lay Roman Catholic missionary martyred in El Salvador in 1980 grew up in Westport and graduated from Staples High School.
 She is honored on the litany of saints by the Lutheran World Federation and by The Anglican Communion.
 Academy Award winner Sandy Dennis lived in Westport until her death in 1992.
 Former FDA chief Scott Gottlieb is a resident of Westport.
 Former FBI director, James Comey, was a long-time resident of the town.
 Scott and Zelda Fitzgerald also lived in Westport around 1920.

+Keith Richards, a founder member of The Rolling Stones has lived in Weston for many years.